ucrawler/nntplexer/README.md

 NNTP protocol multiplexer with auth, stats, multiple backends, etc.

+1 binary to deploy which does multicore.

-1 gbit per vm core, backends are tried in sequential order by priority in case of missing article.
+1 gbit throughput per vm core, backends are tried in sequential order by priority in case of missing article.

 1 or more hetzner 4 core vm's + 1 or more accounts from https://whatsmyuse.net/ is what you need.